muenalan/btest/README.md

 Following environment is used to change the behavior of *btest*:

     BT_DEBUG - debug-level controlling the verbosity (default=0, silent)
+    BT_ABORT - set to 1 to skip bt_summary trap at exit
     BT_PROTOCOL - protocol for bt_summary (default=TAP)
     BT_EPOCH_DELTA_MIN - minimal number of seconds a test uses, so the time is included in the testreport (default=0, always).